michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-06-03-primary-home-tax-benefits.md

 You must have owned and used the property as your primary residence for at least 2 of the 5 years before the sale.

-Home improvement expenses (as opposed to repair expenses) can be used to reduce the capital gain if your profit exceeds the exclusion limit.
+Home improvement expenses (as opposed to repair expenses) can be used to reduce the capital gain if your profit exceeds the exclusion limit when you sell your home.
+They are not deductible in current year.

 #### Common [Residential Energy Credits][energy efficiency]{:target="_blank"}